Our Derby Properties

 Derby is full of boutiques and high street stores giving plenty of options for everyone’s taste and style.
 There are four main shopping areas within Derby:

 - Cathedral Quarter - includes a large range of shops, boutiques, coffee shops and restaurants.
-It is focused around the Cathedral and the area around Irongate and Sadler Gate.
-Have fun walking down the cobbled streets discovering the antique and vintages stores, even pop into the Catheral café for a spot of afternoon tea and some of the best cakes in town.
+Have fun walking down the cobbled streets discovering the antique and vintages stores.

-- St Peters Quarter - boundary with the Cathedral Quarter follows Victoria Street, beneath which flows the underground course of the Markeaton Brook.
-The quarter boasts a diverse range of retail shops many of them, in Green Lane, Babington Lane and Osmaston Road and independent traders.
-St Peters Street, London Road and East Street also includes a large choice of National retailers along with pubs, restaurants, banks and offices.
-The quarter includes the historic St Peters church.
+- St Peters' Quarter - The quarter boasts a diverse range of retail shops many of them, in Green Lane, Babington Lane and Osmaston Road and independent traders.
+St Peters Street, London Road and East Street also includes a large choice of national retailers along with pubs, restaurants, banks and offices.

 - Intu Derby - providing over 250 high street and designer shops, food outlets, state of the art cinema and gym.
 Intu’s late night shopping on Thursdays and Fridays means you’ll have more time to browse.